JIHAD IN THE KORAN

 8:19 If you seek victory, the victory has been granted you; and if you desist, it will be better for you; but if you come back, We will come back (We will again support the believers) and your forces will avail you nothing, however numerous they are.
 Allah is on the side of the believers.

-The Prophet had one of his most vocal critics, the poet al-Nadr whom he spotted after the battle, killed on the spot, but he did show mercy to sixty or more other prisoners.
-He ignored demands that each be killed by a relative to avoid a blood feud and a demand that they be burnt alive, and ordered that they be ransomed.
+Muhammad had one of his most vocal critics, the poet al-Nadr whom he spotted after the battle, beheaded on the spot, but he did show mercy to sixty or more other prisoners.
+He ignored demands that each be killed by a relative to avoid a blood feud, that they be burnt alive, and ordered that they be ransomed.
 He was exercising Allah’s prerogative.

 3:127 That He may cut off a group of the unbelievers or humiliate them, so that they may turn away completely baffled.